SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 ## Using transmissions and ports

-Transmissions are a more compact way to connect presenters than events as shown in earlier chapters.
+This chapter introduces transmissions, which are a more compact way to connect presenters than events as shown in earlier chapters.
+With some examples, the different aspects of transmissions will be explained.

 ### What are transmissions?

 Transmissions are a uniform way to connect presenters, thinking about the “flow” of data more than the way data is displayed.

-Each presenter defines **output ports** (ports to send data) and **input ports** (ports to receive data).
-Each presenter has at least one default input port and one default output port.
+Each presenter defines **output ports**, which are ports to send data, and **input ports**, which are ports to receive data.

+When no interaction with a presenter is possible, it will not have an output port (`SpLabelPresenter` for example).
+Some presenters have no input port (`SpMenuPresenter` for example).
+Unless you define output ports and input ports for your presenters, they do not have any ports.

+When a presenter has output and input ports, it defines which ports are the default output port and the default input port.

+There are different classes of ports.
+If you do not find a suitable port class for your presenters, you can define your own.

-A transmission connects a presenter’s output port with a presenter’s input port.
+A transmission connects a presenter’s output port with another presenter’s input port.
+When using transmissions, instead of thinking about events and how to act on them, you think about how data flows from one presenter's output port to another presenter's input port.
+The event handling is taken care of by the output ports.

 ### Simple example